rtruong4/QuizApp/README.md

 - Make sure you have docker installed https://www.docker.com/get-started/
 - Go to root directory of project
 - docker compose up -d

+Endpoints to try(Currently no front end is implemented)
+- localhost:5000/create-user